Skip to content Accessibility info

 What Is the Difference Between Full Coverage and Liability Only in Jacksonville?

-"Full coverage" is not an official term, but most people use it to mean a policy that includes liability, comprehensive, and collision.
-"Liability only" means you carry the required coverages but nothing to protect your own vehicle.
+"Full coverage" is not an official insurance term, but most people use it to describe a policy that includes liability, comprehensive, and collision coverage.

 Coverage TypeMedian Annual PremiumPer 6-Month Bill